henne52064/CAMNAS.jl/README.md

 For more information on the interaction of DPsim and the Plugin, see [DPsim's MNASolverPlugin.cpp](https://github.com/sogno-platform/dpsim/blob/master/dpsim/src/MNASolverPlugin.cpp).

 ### Environment Variables
-Certain features and behavior patterns of the solver can be managed through environment variables.
+Certain features and behavior patterns of the solver can be managed through environment variables during the initialization of the plugin.
 For details, refer to the following:

 | Variable | Values [default] | [TYPE] Description |
 | :--: | :--: | :-- |